AbdulRehman7823/lead-page/README.md

 # lead-page
-A automation software by WANROI LTD
+A automation software by C Code LTD